shresnit/Data-Prep-in-SQL/2024/SQL Solution PD2024Week6.md

 **Requirements**
-- Input the data
-- For the first output:
-  - Create a dataset that gives all the customer details for booked flights in 2024.
-Make sure the output also includes details on the flights origin and destination
-  - When outputting the data, create an excel file with a new sheet for each output (so 1 file for all outputs this week!)
-- For the second output:
-  - Create a dataset that allows Prep Air to identify which flights have not yet been booked in 2024
-  - Add a datestamp field to this dataset for today's date (31/01/2024) so that Prep Air know the unbooked flights as of the day the workflow is run
-  - When outputting the table to a new sheet in the Excel Workbook, choose the option "Append to Table" under Write Options.
-This means that if the workflow is run on a different day, the results will add additional rows to the dataset, rather than overwriting the previous run's data
-- For the third output:
-  - Create a dataset that shows which customers have yet to book a flight with Prep Air in 2024
-  - Create a field which will allow Prep Air to see how many days it has been since the customer last flew (compared to 31/01/2024)
-  - Categorise customers into the following groups:
-    - Recent fliers - flown within the last 3 months
-    - Taking a break - 3-6 months since last flight
-    - Been away a while - 6-9 months since last flight
-    - Lapsed Customers - over 9 months since last flight
-  - Output the data to a new sheet in the Excel Workbook

 - Input the csv file
 - Add a row number to the data set
 - Find the latest row (largest row number) to capture the individuals correct salary information